rdkreij/moords/README.md

 To get started, we recommend following the step-by-step instructions provided in the `notebooks/design_example.ipynb` notebook.
 The general workflow is as follows:

+1. Construct a mooring element database containing the properties (e.g. length, buoyancy) of the inline and clampon elements.
+This can be constructed manually or loaded from a `.csv` (e.g., `data/mooring_elements/mooring_elements_data.csv`).
-1. Initialize a mooring object: create a new mooring object and specify the path to the mooring element database (e.g., `data/mooring_elements/mooring_elements_data.csv`).
+1. Initialize a mooring object: create a new mooring object and supply the mooring element database.
 2. Design the mooring: start from the bottom and add in-line elements in series.
 For clamp-on elements, define their height either along a specific element or along the entire mooring.
 3. Inspect the design: use dataframes and design plots to review and validate the completed mooring design.
 4. Generate reports: create an overview of the design, including serial numbers, and convert design figures into PDF format.
 Generate back-deck documents as PDFs for further documentation.